Gizra/og/docs/access.md

 group.

-The role data is stored in a config entity type named `OgRole`, and whenever a new group type is created, a number of roles will automatically be created:
+The role data is stored in a config entity type named `OgRole`, and whenever a new group type is created, the following roles will automatically be created:

 - `member` and `non-member`: these two roles are required for every group, they indicate whether or not a user is a member.